ldiazcharris/cese_AdM/resp_preg_orientadoras.md

 17. **Explique las características avanzadas de atención a interrupciones: tail chaining y late arrival.**

 18. **¿Qué es el systick? ¿Por qué puede afirmarse que su implementación favorece la portabilidad de los sistemas operativos embebidos?**

+     SysTick timer: A simple timer included inside the processor.
+This enables an embedded OS to be used on the wide range of Cortex-M micro-controllers available.
+Details of the SysTick timer are covered in section 9.5 of this book

 19. **¿Qué funciones cumple la unidad de protección de memoria (MPU)?**